ethereum/go-ethereum/docs/_getting-started/index.md

 > **Note:** keep this terminal open.

-## Step 4:  Get Goerli Testet Ether
+## Step 4:  Get Goerli Testnet Ether

 The primary purpose of the faucet is to fund your testnet account to pay for gas fees for testing your project.

-The following sites gives free goerli faucets:
+The following sites gives free goerli ether:

 - [faucet 1](https://faucets.chain.link/goerli)
 - [faucet 2](https://fauceth.komputing.org/?chain=5)